Bishthimanshu27/Restart-Game/README.md

 * A user must select 2 cards at a time.
 * Mismatched cards will be turned over, and the user must select a new pair of cards.
 * Once all 8 pairs are matched, the user is prompted to play again.
-* The player is moves depending on how many moves are made.
+* The moves are depending on how many moves are made.

-* Time is kept from when the user makes his/her first selection
+#### Issues/Planned Changes/Roadmap:

+The main issue with my game is that the timer is not working.
+The player cannot open three cards together in one turn.
+I am trying to add timer and shuffle option in this game.

+#### Author:

+Himanshu Bisht